npm/rfcs/accepted/0028-publish-prompt.md

 ## Summary

-Publishing a package should prompt a confirmation prompt, allowing users to validate their package info before uploading their package tarball.
+Publishing a package should prompt a confirmation prompt, allowing users to validate their package info and the target registry before uploading their package tarball.

 ## Motivation